-HAPARTZI: The Jewish people always, in all generations, had holy people who are inspired by the Holy Spirit and see above the reality.
+"The Jewish people always in all generations had holy people who are inspired by the holy spirit and see above reality," says Fortman.

-FRENKEL: Anyone, Fortman says, can learn to speak to God and be a prophet.
+Anyone, Fortman says, can learn to speak to God and be a prophet.
 All are welcome.

-FRENKEL: Fortman says he draws his curriculum from rabbinic texts and other kosher or traditionally accepted sources.
-Course work includes learning to interpret dreams and divination.
-More than a dozen students have already signed up, and Fortman says many show promise.
+Fortman says he draws his curriculum from rabbinic texts and other "kosher" or traditionally accepted sources.
+Coursework includes learning to interpret dreams and divination.
+More then a dozen students have already signed up, and Fortman says many show promise.

-Warming up by heaters before class starts, several students said they'd come because something was missing from their lives.
+Warming up by heaters before class starts, several students said they'd come because something was missing in their lives.
 They refused to speak on tape, but a recently widowed Orthodox woman with four children said she wanted to speak to God and get some answers.
 A secular male student had tried astrology and numerology but was now looking for something new.
-Fortman, citing the need for spiritual concentration, would not let NPR record the class, which include a discussion of how 15th century rabbis attempted to speak directly to God.
-Fortman acknowledged he's breaking new ground.
+Fortman, citing the need for spiritual concentration, would not let NPR record the class, which included a discussion of how a 15th century rabbi tried to speak to God.

 The Russian-born Fortman looks traditional enough.
 The 40-something rabbi first experienced Orthodox Judaism as a teenager, but he now wears the long beard and black clothing of his ultra-Orthodox Chabad-Lubavitch sect.

-RABBI ISRAEL GELIS: (Through Translator) There is no such thing as someone who can teach you to be a prophet.
-They are just individuals who are trying to line their pockets by luring in gullible people.
-This completely goes against Judaism and our belief system.
+"There is no such thing as someone who can teach you to be a prophet," Gelis says in Hebrew.
+"There are just individuals who are trying to line their pockets by luring in gullible people.
+This completely goes against Judaism and our belief system."

-FRENKEL: Fortman denies he's trying to profit from the prophet business.
-He says he charges less than $50 for his course materials, but even the larger Chabad movement has distanced itself from him, although he runs the school out of a Chabad-owned building.
+Fortman denies he's trying to profit from the prophet business.
+He says he charges less than $50 for his course materials.
+But even the larger Chabad movement has distanced itself from him, although he runs the school out of a Chabad-owned building.

-HAPARTZI: I am not a prophet.
-I'm not a prophet, and only I wish to be prophet also.
+"I am not a prophet.
+I wish to be a prophet also," says Fortman.

-FRENKEL: But he'll keep working to make sure enough prophets are on hand to guide humanity when the new age arrives.
+But he'll keep working to make sure enough prophets are on hand to guide humanity when the new age arrives.